calcite/zmq_tubes/README.md

   Some types of tubes require a response in this format.
 - **Tube** - This class wraps a ZMQ socket.
   It represents a connection between client and server.
 - **TubeMonitor** - The class can sniff of the ZMQTube communication.
+(Supported only with Asyncio version).
 - **TubeNode** - This represents an application interface for communication via tubes.